What is a building and pest inspection report?

 Why do I need a building and pest report?

 Your home will likely be one of the most significant investments you make.
 This is a low-cost and generally highly effective way of identifying potential future problems.
+Annual termite inspections are crucial preventive measures against infestations and potential damage to a property.

 Using this knowledge, you can more effectively negotiate the property price to account for likely repairs or get additional specialist knowledge in advance of a purchase.
+These reports involve a thorough visual inspection of both the interior and exterior of the building, including hard-to-reach areas like roof cavities and sub-floors, to ensure all potential damage is identified.

 If any issues are identified within the report that the vendor or real estate agent agrees to fix in advance of the purchase, you can organise to amend the contract of sale.